 Out in the Midlands, there is an award-winning Santa Express.
 Great Central Railway in Leicestershire is inviting parents and children to board their beautifully restored compartment coaches.

 Christmas train rides UK are all about the children so there are sweets and drinks ready at the Quorn and Woodhouse station.
-Father Christmas makes a surprise visit to your private family compartment to deliver your child’s gift.
-No queuing up!
+Father Christmas makes a surprise visit to families onboard to deliver your child’s gift.
+Unfortualety there are no presents provided, however, families can bring their own to be given out.

 Festive refreshments are included in the price but if you are still peckish after the Santa train ride then check out the Butler Henderson Café and nostalgic Tin Shed Shanty bar for some hot food and mulled wine.